 How do I know if my ash tree has value?
 Ash trees can be a valuable part of the landscape.
 A properly cared for ash tree can increase property value, provide environmental benefits such as runoff and erosion mitigation, and reduce electricity costs by shading a home.
 Determining tree value can be subjective.
 Qualities to consider when assessing value include (but are not limited to) a tree’s overall health, shape, location with respect to landscape design, and appearance through the seasons, as well as whether or not a tree provides shade.
 A healthy ash that is properly located in the landscape, has a nice shape and good fall color, and provides shade has value.
 An ash tree that is not healthy due to disease or insects, has poor shape or structural damage, is otherwise unattractive, or is in a bad location (e.g., near a power line) is of lower value.

 How do I know if there are ash trees in my area that are infested with EAB?
 The Wisconsin Department of Agriculture Trade and Consumer Protection (DATCP) keeps track of EAB infestations in the state.
-Visit the Wisconsin DATCP Emerald Ash Borer Resource Guide website (http://datcpservices.wisconsin.gov/eab/) and follow the “Where has EAB been found?” link to access an up-to-date list and map of EAB infested counties and municipalities.
+Visit the Wisconsin DATCP Emerald Ash Borer Resource Guide website (http://datcpservices.wisconsin.gov/eab/) and view the interactive map.
 You can also contact your local county UW-Extension office to see if EAB has been found in your area.

 How do I know if my ash tree has EAB?
 Symptoms of an EAB infestation can include canopy thinning starting in the upper portion of the tree, epicormic sprouting (i.e., formation of sprouts) along the trunk, bark splitting, and woodpecker damage.
 These symptoms indicate general tree stress, and can be due to EAB.
 However, they also can be caused by diseases or insects other than EAB.
 Specific signs of EAB include D-shaped exit holes (~3/16 inch wide) in the bark of the tree, S-shaped larval tunnels and/or larvae (cream colored, up to 1½ inches long) beneath the bark, and adults (metallic green, ~3/8 inch long).
-Visit the UW-Madison Emerald Ash Borer in Wisconsin website (http://www.entomology.wisc.edu/emeraldashborer) for additional information on the symptoms and signs of EAB.
-If you suspect an EAB infestation, call the Wisconsin EAB Hotline at 1-800-462-2803.
+Visit the UW-Madison Emerald Ash Borer in Wisconsin website (http://labs.russell.wisc.edu/eab/) for additional information on the symptoms and signs of EAB.

 If I decide to treat my ash tree, will I have to treat every year?
 In most cases, yes.
 Most insecticides registered for EAB management require yearly applications to effectively protect a tree.
-The one exception is TREE-äge (active ingredient = emamectin benzoate), which can protect a tree for at least two years.
-TREE-äge is a trunk-injected insecticide available only to professional insecticide applicators (e.g., certified arborists).
-TREE-äge can effectively protect an ash tree if the tree is treated every two years.
+Products containing the active ingredient emamectin benzoate, are labelled for two years of protection.
+Products containing emamectin benzoate are trunk-injected insecticides intended for use by professional insecticide applicators (e.g., certified arborists).
+Such products can effectively protect an ash trees if the tree is treated every other year.

 Can I treat an ash myself or do I have to call an arborist?
 If your ash is smaller than 47 inches around the trunk at chest height [i.e., 15″ diameter at breast height (DBH)], you may be able to treat your ash tree yourself.
 University of Wisconsin Pest Alert XHT1181 (“Homeowner Guide to Emerald Ash Borer Insecticide Treatments”) provides a list of products currently available for homeowner use.
 If you decide to treat your own trees, be sure to read and follow all label instructions of the insecticide that you select to ensure that you use the product in the safest and most effective manner possible.